sullis/flow-example/DESIGN.md

 ```
 ## Internal data structure

-FlowAggretator's internal data structure is an array of ConcurrentHashMap's.
+FlowAggregator's internal data structure is an array of ConcurrentHashMap's.

 The array is a fixed size: 24.
 Each slot in the array will be used to store data for a given hour.
 We assume that the range of valid hours is 0 to 23 (inclusive).